Skip to main content

 Associate Professor of Composition

 Emily Koh is Associate Professor of Composition at the Hugh Hodgson School of Music, University of Georgia.
 Dr. Koh holds a Ph.D. in Music Composition and Theory from Brandeis University, MM degrees in Music Composition and Music Theory Pedagogy from the Peabody Institute, Johns Hopkins University, and a BMus(hons) in Composition from the Yong Siew Toh Conservatory of Music, National University of Singapore.
-Prior to moving to Athens, Dr. Koh taught at Harvard, MIT, Brandeis, Longy School of Music (Bard College) and Walnut Hill School for the Arts.
+She also teaches at the International Composition Institute of Thailand in Bangkok every winter, and has taught at the Alba Music Festival Composition Program (Italy), Asia-Pacific Saxophone Academy (Thailand) and the Etchings Festival (USA).
+Prior to UGA, she taught at Brandeis and Harvard Universities, Massachusetts Institute of Technology (MIT), Longy School of Music (Bard College) and Walnut Hill School for the Arts.

 Music Areas: